hliulab/FourierDrug/README.md

 ## Instructions for Use

-### Directory Structure
-- **data/**: Contains the datasets for different drugs, each compressed into a separate `.zip` file named after the corresponding drug.
-- **source/**: Includes the source code for the model.
-Each drug has a dedicated Python script for training, testing, and evaluation, named after the drug (e.g., `drugA.py`, `drugB.py`).
-- **trained_model/**: Stores pre-trained models, with each model saved in a subdirectory named after the corresponding drug.

 ## Cell Line Experiment Instructions

 To train the model on cell line experiments, follow these steps: